gijit/gi/README.md

 definition at the REPL, replacing an old method definition with a new one.
 Functions and variables could already be re-defined.
-Now all data types can be updated as you code.
+Now all data types can be updated as you work at the `gi` REPL.

 2018 Jan 21 update
 ------